ismo-karkkainen/diagrammatron/README.md

 The ERB is used with binding that contains a "$render" value.
 See code for what is actually available.
 See classes Defaults, SizeEstimation, and Render.
 You can access the template via "$render.defaults.template" when needed.

+Default template produces a SVG file.
+Node "label" is used and if an "url" is present, then the node text becomes a link.

+## diagrammatron-template

+This is a convenience script that can be used to combine files into a single YAML-file to be used as a diagrammatron-render template.
+A root YAML document can be given as a starting point.
+The program parameters are field name and content file name pairs.
+Each file is loaded and the contents assigned to the named field.

+In practice the content files can have only strings, as there is no effort to check the contents.
+If you have YAML-snippets in separate files, it may be easiest just to concatenate the files.

+Any field either from a content file or the root YAML document that is string is base-64 encoded in the output file. diagrammatron-render will decode them and the original string is obtained.

+Splitting the source into multiple files may be convenient during development as you can have access to e.g. syntax highlighting for ERB or Ruby snippets.
+In case of the template-field value, which is treated as an ERB-template, it may be simpler to put pure Ruby code into another template field, and eval it using "$render.get_binding", keeping most of the source out of the ERB-template.

 # Requirements